heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/PRESENTATION.md

 - Git is a distributed VCS
 - Git uses commits to track changes
 - Git uses branches to track different versions of the repository
-- Git can pull changes from a branch into another
+- Git can pull changes from a remote repository
 - Git can merge, rebase or squash branches/commits
 - Git can detect and resolve conflicts

-We encourage you to learn how to use Git from the command line, so you can still use it everywhere (even on a server).
+**We encourage you to learn how to use Git from the command line, so you can still use it everywhere (even on a server).**

 ## GitHub